louis-langholtz/PlayRho/Box2D/Testbed/README.md

 [GLFW](http://www.glfw.org) is an Open Source library that the Testbed depends on.

-Here are steps that I've used to build this library:
+Here are steps that I've used to download and build this library:
 1. Decide where you're going to have your GLFW sources.
 Setup an environment variable called `GLFW_SOURCES` that's set to this path.
 For example:
      `GLFW_SOURCES=/tmp/glfw-3.2.1`.